 View MLS Listings of Homes for

-Sale in Beltsville, MD 20705
+Sale in Beltsville, Maryland

-Learn About Beltsville, MD
+Learn About Beltsville, Maryland

 Beltsville is a community in northern Prince George’s County.
 It includes the unincorporated community of Vansville.
 Beltsville is located about 7 miles northeast of Washington, DC.
 According to the United States Census Bureau, Beltsville has a total area of 7.2 square miles.
 That area contains 7.1 square miles of land and 0.04 square miles of water.
 A small part of Beltsville is located in Montgomery County.
 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.